hrishiii27/Unthinkablev2/README.md

 To get a nicely formatted JSON response in your terminal, pipe the `curl` output to `python -m json.tool`.

+Where the code is like curl "http://localhost:8000/recommendations/[user_id]?limit=" | python -m json.tool

 ```bash
 curl "http://localhost:8000/recommendations/69?limit=5" | python -m json.tool
 ```